adam2am/anti-mouse/less-motion/#features.md

 # Currently
-- singleCapsTab now is working nicely but when I doubleCapsTab holding it, it's also sending only 1 shifted key,
+- now after single tap if I tap fast its sending not the 1 shifted key but 2 shifted keys
-        - but it should send as many shifter key as I want as long as I hold shift in a doublecapsTab mode

 - after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap